fishnix/s9y-socialcaster/README.md

 - write an admin interface that uses sqlite or something for the backend
 - refactor with activerecord (maybe)
 - other social media sites
+- add more reports and analytics
+- break out other app meat into a class